thk123/se4be-website/index.md

 Automated tests will speed up development, as domain experts won't have to constantly test their changes by hand.
 My motto forged from years of practical experience is _code that isn't tested, does not work_.

-This seminar will explain all the ways in which automated tests are useful.
-It will cover how to write tests, even when the code is complicated, with plenty of examples.
+This seminar will convince developers of the value of automated tests.
+It will cover how to write tests, even for complicated code.
+There will be plenty of examples to help developers understand.

-[Get in touch](mailto:hi@tkiley.co.uk) today to start writing automated tests today.
+[Get in touch](mailto:hi@tkiley.co.uk) today to start writing automated tests.

 {% include syllabus_section.html content="b_automated_tests.md" %}

 ### Seminar C: "Good" Code

-Writing "good" code is necessary to ensure software can be efficiently developed over time.
-This seminar will give developers a large toolkit of techniques that will make your code more readable, testable and maintainable.
+Writing good code is necessary to ensure software can be efficiently developed over time.
+This seminar will give developers a large toolkit of techniques that will make your code more readable, testable and maintainable - the qualities of good code.

 **Good code allows future developers to understand and therefore improve software.**